 The twenties was a time of great variety for pant styles.
 Both straight and wide-legged pants were common, and for pants of a traditional length it was common to see “turn-ups.”
 This was seen in a wide bottom cuff, literally “turned up” from the bottom of the pant hem.
 The waist band came far higher than the wearer’s natural waist.

 Another type of trouser commonly associated with the 20s were knickerbockers.
-These were loose fitting trousers worn in casual settings such as for golf or other sports.
+These were baggy trousers worn in casual settings such as for golf or other sports.
 The knees were gathered, and they were typically worn with some kind of bright sock.

 An offshoot of knickerbockers was a style called “plus-fours.”
 These were the same loose-fitting, gathered at the knee style, but they reached about 4 inches further down below the knee.
 Popular with golfers, they allowed for more freedom of movement when playing the sport.
 “Plus twos” were also available.